 In October of 2013, the District was awarded a \$25,000 grant from the Northwest Minnesota Foundation to conduct a Comprehensive Culvert Inventory.
 The money was used to hire an intern to collect field data during the 2014 construction season.
 That data will then be entered into a GIS data layer for future reference.
-This is a two year grant and work will continue through 2015
+This work was completed in 2015 and the resulting information and report are available at the District office during normal business hours.